Granville County Vehicle Impound Guide

 Dealing with unexpected impound fees can be challenging.
 Here are some options to consider:

-- Consult with Your Attorney: Your attorney may be able to negotiate with the impound lot or challenge the fees in some cases.
+• Consult with your attorney: Your DUI attorney may be able to negotiate fees or challenge their validity in some cases.

 After Retrieval